-I’m selling my 2000 Ford Excursion, 2 wheel drive, with a 7.3L Powerstroke diesel engine.
+I’m (was) selling my 2000 Ford Excursion, 2 wheel drive, with a 7.3L Powerstroke diesel engine.

-Price is $9,000.
+Price (was) $9,000.
 No owner-financing.
 I have title in-hand.
 You can drive this truck away today.
-If you’re interested, please use the contact form on this website or contact me at 762-221-2819.
+If you’re interested, please use the contact form on this website.

 - 2000 Ford Excursion